 2006: Sarah Silverman brings her comedy to the TV stage.

 The following year graced us with Silverman’s brand of comedy with as much tact and grace as a person climbing down stairs with their shoelaces tied together.
 Her entire routine was based on depreciating most of the audience there, calling them basement-dwelling nerds who should contemplate suicide for being losers.
-I’d show a clip of this, but it’s since been scrubbed off the internet, and not a single damn was given.
-Silverman did reappear in future events, but was not given her time in the spotlight again after this.
+I’d show a clip of this, but it’s since been scrubbed off the internet.

 Now, I was gonna end this with a “I’m Fucking Matt Damon” joke, but then I found out she voiced Penelope Von Schweetz in Wreck-It Ralph, and did a damn fine job there.
 So she gets a pass for now.
 I still don’t care for her comedy, though.